djsudduth/wspr-reports/README.md

 ## Background
 Many amateurs utilize wspr reports to determine their overall HF system performance.
 However, widely variable factors affect wspr reports by distant stations.
 These can include time of day, solar x-ray flux, ionospheric variations, etc.
 **Relying on short duration wspr reports can lead to false assumptions and correlations regarding performance**.

+For these reports GOES 16-short data is joined with the wspr data to determine x-ray flux over the measured time period.

 ## Examples
 The first report shows the wspr SNR means and std deviations by azimuth direction (N, NE, E, SE, S, SW...) from my location (determined by the wsprnet.org data) based on the number of reception reports by monitoring callsigns: